Qualifications to Vote

 How and Where to Register

-You will need to register whenever you move, change your name, or change your political party affiliation.
+You will need to register whenever you move, change your name, or change your political party preference.

 There are several convenient ways to register or re-register: